MicrosoftDocs/VBA-Docs/api/Word.broadcast.end.md

 Calling the  **End** method terminates the broadcast session without displaying a confirmation prompt to the user.
 It also sets the value of the [Broadcast.AttendeeURL](Word.broadcast.attendeeurl.md) property to an empty string.

-If the document is not being broadcast, the method returns runtime error 4702.
+If the document is not being broadcast, the method returns run-time error 4702.

 ## See also